philippd/angularjs-style-guide/README.md

 For AngularJS development recommended is the [Google's JavaScript style guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).

+# General

+* Use:
+    * `$timeout` instead of `setTimeout`
+    * `$window` instead of `window`
+    * `$document` instead of `document`
+    * `$http` instead of `$.ajax`

+This will make your testing easier and in some cases prevent unexpected behaviour (for example, if you missed `$scope.$apply` in `setTimeout`).

+* Use promises (`$q`) instead of callbacks.
+It will make your code look more elegant and clean, and save you from callback hell.
+* Use `restangular` instead of `$http` when possible.
+Higher level of abstraction saves you from redundancy.
+* Don't use globals.
+Resolve all dependencies using Dependency Injection.
+* Do not pollute your `$scope`.
+Only add functions and variables that are being used in the templates.
+* Prefer the usage of [controllers instead of `ngInit`](https://github.com/angular/angular.js/pull/4366/files).
+The only appropriate use of `ngInit` is for aliasing special properties of `ngRepeat`.
+Besides this case, you should use controllers rather than `ngInit` to initialize values on a scope.
+* Do not use `$` prefix for the names of variables, properties and methods.
+This prefix is reserved for AngularJS usage.

+## Optimize the digest cycle

+* Watch only the most vital variables (for example: when using real-time communication, don't cause a digest loop in each received message).
+* Make computations in `$watch`  as simple as possible.
+Making heavy and slow computations in a single `$watch` will slow down the whole application (the $digest loop is done in a single thread because of the single-threaded nature of JavaScript).

 # Directory structure

 Since a large AngularJS application has many components it's best to structure them in a directory hierarchy.